 January 8th: The death of Zhou Enlai from bladder cancer.

-February: Deng Xiaoping is purged from the CCP for a second time.
+February: Deng Xiaoping is purged from the CCP for the second time.

 April 4th: The ‘Tiananmen incident’.
 The Gang of Four orders the suppression of mourners for Zhou Enlai.